Mig0o0/Football-Application/README.md

     > For Every Season There's a List Of Team That Competitioned In This Season

-## Current Features
+## Topics Included

-- BLoC for each Module
+- BLoC State Management
-- Clean architectured application
+- Clean architecture
-- Service locator as dependency injector
+- Service locator as dependency injector ( Get It Package )
+- API Integration ( Dio Package )

 **!important**
 > Failures is not handled in presentation Layer, instead we show up a text "Error".